Moddable-OpenSource/moddable/documentation/devices/nrf52.md

 mcconfig -d -m -p nrf52/<boardname> -t debugDFU
 ```

-After the build information, the console will progress to installing:
+After the build information scrolls by, the console will progress to installing:

 ```
 Sending DFU start packet